Shashi-Bhardwaj/demo/README.md

 # demo
-this is demo project
+This is demo project for learning git
-created webpage nd css